-Despite the increasing popularity of new ad types like native advertising, advertising which requires the aid of Google Ads agency Melbourne, and programmatic ads, banners are still one of the most popular forms of advertising, and they're usually the first kind a blogger tries when beginning to monetize their blog.
+Despite the increasing popularity of new ad types like native advertising, advertising and programmatic ads, banners are still one of the most popular forms of advertising, and they're usually the first kind a blogger tries when beginning to monetize their blog.
 A banner ad is basically a brand paying you to upload their image to your site.
 Your readers then view that image, leading to increased familiarity with the brand.
 Eventually, some readers will click that image or visit the brand on their own, which will lead to sales.
 Both you and the brand win.

 … When I first started monetizing my blog, I had no idea what to charge for banner ad space.
 Even more frustratingly, getting a firm answer from anyone seemed impossible